wyeworks/blog/source/_posts/rails-api-backend-for-backbone.markdown

 git clone git://github.com/rails/rails.git
 ```

-Creating a new only-API application is accomplished by adding the `--api` option when generating the project with the `rails new` command.
-Once Rails 5 is released, you will be able to create the Rails application by running, for example, `rails new my_api_app --api`.
+Creating an API only application is accomplished by running `rails new <application-name> --api`.

 Since we want to generate the application from Rails' source code, the `rails new` command should be a little different, in order to make sure that our generated project will point to our local copy of the Rails source code: